 You can use device logs to find information about device connections, errors, and other lifecycle events.
 Whereas audit logs provide information about registry-level operations, device logs can be used to pinpoint issues with individual devices.

 Device logs are not automatically collected and must be enabled manually.
-They are subject to their own quotas and limits that are separate from and do not count toward Stackdriver Logging quotas.
-However, they are subject to Stackdriver Logging pricing.
+They are subject to their own quotas and limits that are separate from and do not count toward Cloud Logging quotas.
+However, they are subject to Cloud Logging pricing.

 For information on using device logs with Cloud IoT Core, see Viewing Device Logs.